 - Title: Concisely conveys the task the user or system is working to complete

-- Value of progress: A value that helps the user understand how much progress has been made
+- Value of progress: Helps the user understand how much progress has been made

 - Indicator: An animated indicator along the track that draws the user's eye to the progress bar and demonstrates the user’s progress towards completion